Sparika/draft-corre-quic-throughput-testing/draft-corre-quic-throughput-testing.md

 ### QUIC Efficiency Percentage Calculation

-As an example, considering a scenario where the MTU is 1500 bits and the QUIC overhead is 50bits per packet on average.
-An application sending 100,000 Bytes over QUIC would emit approximately 552 UDP packets of 1500 bits resulting in a total of 103,448 UDP Bytes.
+As an example, considering a scenario where the MTU is 1500 bytes and the QUIC overhead is 50 bytes per packet on average.
+An application sending 100,000 Bytes over QUIC would emit approximately 69 UDP packets of 1500 bytes resulting in a total of 103,448 UDP Bytes.
 The QUIC Efficiency Percentage would be calculated as:

 ~~~pseudocode
                         100,000